Swiple/swiple/docs/docs/installation/start-developing.md

 ### Setup with Anaconda ###

-I use Anaconda to manage my Python versions.
-To use Anaconda too, follow [Anaconda's installation guide](https://docs.anaconda.com/anaconda/install/).
+I recommend using Anaconda to manage Python versions and packages.
+To install Anaconda, see Anaconda's installation guide [Anaconda's installation guide](https://docs.anaconda.com/anaconda/install/).

 Once Anaconda is installed, run the following: